 Pet behaviour counsellor

-You could work with animal behaviour problems like:
+You’ll work with animal behaviour problems like:

-- inappropriate noise, such as excessive barking
+- inappropriate noise, like excessive barking

 - aggression towards people or animals

 - destructive behaviour

 - general control